 “For the most part teachers only have to work 6-7 hours a day 8 months out of the year, off all holidays and presidents days Christmas and Thanksgiving breaks paid normally 2 wks each advent and whenever they decide to shut down due to weather etc. Everybody makes decisions in their jobs in life and have to work all year with maybe a couple days off for thanksgiving and Christmas and thats about it!
 Geez we all should be teachers!
 The other 3 months you can have another career while getting paid as a teacher too!
 What a deal then you bitch about not getting paid enough!
 Where the hell do you pinheads get off!”

-The typical teacher rebuttals include rants about working well beyond our contractual hours and pointing out that those three months off aren’t actually paid.
+The typical teacher rebuttals include rants about working well beyond our contractual hours and pointing out that those three months off aren’t actually paid (or three months).
 They’ll also take a few potshots at the commenter’s grammar.
 You are undoubtedly familiar with the give and take.

 But what strikes me every time I read something like the above is the faulty logic.
 Because if the commenter is right and teaching is a cake job that requires relatively few hours of annual work with comparatively favorable pay, then his revelation that, “Geez, we all should be teachers,” ought to be enough to make him (and like-minded others) wonder: